Team Finland Business by Val Kratzman

 Next month I will continue my discussion of mobile health and explore some of new technologies from the fork that wiggles to the car that reads your blood sugar to the $189 iPhone attachment that saves doctors time, the healthcare industry thousands of dollars, and patients’ lives.

-Val Kratzman writes a monthly blog on the Finland in the U.S. Newsletter “Insight Finland” about Finpro U.S. operations, Finnish companies and innovation, and working at the Embassy in D.C., as well as other interesting notions about maneuvering in the local business ecosystem.
+Val Kratzman writes a monthly blog on the Finland in the U.S. Newsletter “Team Finland Business” about Finpro U.S. operations, Finnish companies and innovation, and working at the Embassy in D.C., as well as other interesting notions about maneuvering in the local business ecosystem.